ThisuraThejith/google-oauth-2.0/README.md

 ===================

 This project is a demonstration of using Google Drive API to access files using NodeJS and JavaScript based on OAuth 2.0.
+OAuth 2 is an authorization framework that enables applications to obtain limited access to user accounts on an HTTP service.
+OAuth 2 provides authorization flows for web and desktop applications, and mobile devices.

 ----------